Valdostana

-The Valdostana is an Italian breed of domestic goat from the autonomous region of Valle d'Aosta in north-western Italy, from which it takes its name.
+The Valdostana (It.) or Chamoisée valdôtaine (Fr.) is an Italian breed of domestic goat from the autonomous region of Aosta Valley in north-western Italy, from which it takes its name.
 It is characterised by large sabre-shaped horns, which it uses in combat in the traditional local sport of goat-fighting.

 It is an endangered breed: its conservation status is listed in DAD-IS as 'critical'.